shimaore/well-groomed-feast/src/Messaging.coffee.md

 Locate endpoint-data (`User` will also need it, so store it in the session).
 In most cases `session.endpoint` is already provided.

+* session.endpoint_name Name of the endpoint used for locating the number-domain.

         @ctx.session.endpoint_name ?= @ctx.req.header 'X-CCNQ3-Endpoint'

+* session.endpoint Data of the endpoint used for locating the number-domain.

         @ctx.session.endpoint ?= yield @ctx.cfg.prov
           .get "endpoint:#{@ctx.session.endpoint_name}"